-About Mt.
-Kilimanjaro
+About Mount Kilimanjaro

 Where is it?

-What to Expect
+What to expect

-Fauna and Flora
+Fauna and flora

 The mountain is a huge freestanding lump of lava rising from the surrounding plains at 900m to almost 6000m.
-It was a volcano, but fortunately for climbers it has been resting for thousands of years.
+It was an active volcano, but fortunately for climbers it has been resting for thousands of years.
 Although Mount Kilimanjaro lies about 330 km south of the equator, it is topped with a lovely layer of snow and glaciers.
 According to UNESCO reports the mountain has lost 82% of its ice cap since 1912 and 55% of its glaciers since 1962.

 Kilimanjaro formed after volcanic eruptions millions of years ago when three volcanic cones were built out of these eruptions: Shira, Mawenzi and Kibo.
 Shira (3962m) has been eroded to a lava plateau and Mawenzi (5149m) is now a jagged heap of volcanic rock, but lava has formed a ‘saddle’ between Mawenzi and Kibo.
 The group name for this mass of lava and its three ‘peaks’ is Mount Kilimanjaro.
 Uhuru peak is the highest the point on the Kibo crater and the highest point in Africa at 5895m above sea level.
 See Geography for more details.

 While Kilimanjaro’s geological history can be relatively accurately traced, the origin of the mountain’s name is harder to identify and has spawned a number of theories, while many groups from the region had their own names for the iconic mountain.
 The first recorded person to stand at the top of the mountain was a German by the name of Hans Meyer, though it is likely that plenty of locals got there before him.
 See History to find out more.